michaelajao/test-web/_posts/2024-09-16-welcome-to-jekyll.markdown

 layout: post
 title:  "Welcome to Jekyll!"
 date:   2024-09-16 12:45:08 +0100
-categories: blog
+categories: blogs
-tags: education, data science, machine learning, web development
+tags: education
-description: ""
+description: "Welcome to Jekyll!
+This is your first post.
+You can edit it or delete it, then start writing!"
-# highlight_home: true
+highlight_home: true
 ---

 Welcome to Jekyll!
 This is your first post.
 You can edit it or delete it, then start writing!